jacob-bytedance/notes/source/_posts/Elasticsearch with Spring Boot.md

 ## 5.2 Configure

 Modify `config/elasticsearch.yml` to disable security for local testing so you won't have to deal with the headache of SSL and certificate authentication.
+You should run elasticsearch at least once to generate the default configuration settings, before applying the following modifications.

 * Set `xpack.security.enabled: false`
+* Set `xpack.security.enrollment.enabled: false`
 * Set `xpack.security.http.ssl.enabled: false` and comment out any other setting under `xpack.security.http.ssl`
 * Set `xpack.security.transport.ssl.enabled: false` and comment out any other setting under `xpack.security.transport.ssl`

-The modified elasticsearch.yml should look like this
+The modified `elasticsearch.yml` should look like this.

 ```yml
 # ======================== Elasticsearch Configuration =========================